Its ideal riverside location has made Hanoi in Vietnam a coveted city since imperial times, attracting Chinese invaders and French colonisers.

 |Airport Minibus||Hanoi downtown||Approximately 45 mins||Approximately VND 35,000 (Vietnamese) or 40,000 (foreigner)|

 17°C to 23°C, Pleasant weather, ideal time to visit Hanoi

 25°C to 31°C, Prepare for rains and typhoons.
 Hold on tight to your designer hats!

-Need a visa to visit Vietnam?
+Need a visa to visit Hanoi in Vietnam?
 Check out Vietnam Visa On Arrival official website.

 Did you find what you are looking for?
 Try out the enhanced Google Search: